deadlydog/deadlydog.github.io/_posts/2013-09-18-have-your-nuget-package-install-itself-as-a-development-dependency.md

   </p>
 </div>

 And that’s it.
-Basically this script will be ran after your package is installed, and it will parse the project’s packages.config xml file looking for the element with your package’s ID, and then it will add the developmentDependency=”true” attribute to that element.
+Basically this script will be ran after your package is installed, and it will parse the project’s packages.config xml file looking for the element with your package’s ID, and then it will add the developmentDependency="true" attribute to that element.
 And of course, if you want to add more code to the end of the file to do additional work, go ahead.

 So now your users won’t have to manually edit their packages.config file, and your user’s users won’t have additional, unnecessary dependencies installed.